trimstray/nginx-admins-handbook/doc/RULES.md

   > TLS 1.2 and TLS 1.3 are both without security issues.
 Only these versions provides modern cryptographic algorithms.
 TLS 1.3 is a new TLS version that will power a faster and more secure web for the next few years.
 What's more, TLS 1.3 comes without a ton of stuff (was removed): renegotiation, compression, and many legacy algorithms: `DSA`, `RC4`, `SHA1`, `MD5`, `CBC` MAC-then-Encrypt ciphers.
 TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

   > TLS 1.2 does require careful configuration to ensure obsolete cipher suites with identified vulnerabilities are not used in conjunction with it.
-TLS 1.3 removes the need to make these decisions.
+TLS 1.3 removes the need to make these decisions and doesn't require any particular configuration, as all of the ciphers are secure, and by default OpenSSL only enables GCM and Chacha20/Poly1305 for TLSv1.3, without enabling CCM.
 TLS 1.3 version also improves TLS 1.2 security, privace and performance issues.

   > Before enabling specific protocol version, you should check which ciphers are supported by the protocol.
 So if you turn on TLS 1.2 and TLS 1.3 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
 Otherwise, they will not be anyway works without supported ciphers (no TLS handshake will succeed).